Dutch voters elect provincial deputies on Wednesday, who will elect the new Senate in May.

 Water boards are responsible for all aspects of water management in their region.
 Rising sea levels and droughts worsened by climate change have made their work more political.

 Sixteen national parties are projected to win seats in provincial councils.
 Outlying provinces — Friesland, Groningen, Limburg and Zeeland — also have regional parties.

 The far-right Forum for Democracy (FvD), which placed first in 2019, has imploded with many of their voters going to Geert Wilders’ Freedom Party (PVV), the new Farmer-Citizen Movement (BBB) and the liberal-conservative JA21, a FvD offshoot.
 Some are also returning to Rutte’s right-liberal VVD, which is stable in the polls.
 The BBB also draws support from the Christian Democrats (CDA), who govern with Rutte nationally.

 - Industry: The future of Tata Steel, the Netherlands’ largest polluter, is debated in North Holland.
-Some left-wing parties want to close the steel plant, liberal and right-wing parties want to give its plan to switch from coal to green hydrogen a chance.
+Some left-wing parties want to close the steel plant, liberal and right-wing parties want to give it a chance to switch from coal to green hydrogen.

 The likely outcomes